Bertie Ahern: Early issues

 Ahern's first government saw some teething problems during its first six months.
 Firstly, Ahern tried to nominate David Andrews as Minister for Defence and as a Minister of State at the Department of Foreign Affairs.
 This was unconstitutional as one Minister cannot be subordinate to another.

 Secondly, in July, Charles Haughey gave evidence to the McCracken Tribunal on corruption confirming that he had received IR£1.3 million (€1.7 million) in gifts from businessman Ben Dunne, which he had previously denied.
-This damaged Haughey's reputation more than the Government's.
+This damaged Haughey's reputation more than the government's.

 Thirdly, earlier allegations resurfaced about Ahern's Foreign Minister, Ray Burke.
-Burke eventually admitted to receiving IR£30,000 (€38,000) in a corrupt payment and chose to resign.
+Burke eventually admitted to receiving IR£30,000 in a corrupt payment and resigned from office.
 Arising from those two matters, the government established the Moriarty Tribunal and the Flood Tribunal.

 One of the high points of the first six months was the renewal of the Provisional IRA ceasefire, which paved the way for resumed negotiations in Northern Ireland.

 Peace process

-A significant achievement of Ahern's first term was his part in the negotiation of the Belfast Agreement, commonly called the Good Friday Agreement, in which the British and Irish Governments and most Northern Irish political parties established an "exclusively peaceful and democratic" framework for power-sharing in Northern Ireland.
+A significant achievement of Ahern's first term was his part in the negotiation of the Good Friday Agreement, in which the British and Irish Governments and most Northern Irish political parties established an "exclusively peaceful and democratic" framework for power-sharing in Northern Ireland.
 The agreement was signed on 10 April 1998.
-It was seen as something special, because not only was it endorsed by the political parties, it was endorsed also by the British and Irish governments and the people of Ireland and Northern Ireland.
+It was seen as something special, because not only was it endorsed by the political parties, it was endorsed also by the British and Irish governments and the people of Ireland.

-The agreement, the ceasefires and political structures it created have encouraged peace.
+The agreement, the ceasefires and the political structures it created have encouraged peace.
 The negotiations also led to his friendship with the former British Prime Minister Tony Blair.
 On 26 November 1998, Blair became the first Prime Minister of the United Kingdom to address the Oireachtas.
 On 24 September 2003, Ahern and Blair were jointly awarded the Thomas J. Dodd Prize in International Justice and Human Rights for their work on the Good Friday Agreement to promote peace between Britain and Northern Ireland.
 On 22 May 2008, Ahern and Blair were both awarded honorary doctorates by Queen's University Belfast in recognition of their roles in the peace process.
 University Chancellor George Mitchell praised Mr Ahern as "a man of peace and a builder of bridges".